lcrespom/Modulator/README.md

 ##ToDo
 - Bugs
-	- Arrows are drawn in wrong position when window is vertically scrolled
+	- Arrows are drawn in wrong position when window is vertically scrolled (low)

 - Functionality
 	- Keyboard trigger